Shared Leadership: The Debate and Its Impact on Team Processes

 For shared leadership to work, communication must be clear and compelling.

-Team members must understand their roles and responsibilities and how decisions are made.
+Team members must clearly understand their roles and responsibilities and how they make decisions.

-Regular meetings and open dialogue can help ensure everyone is on the same page and that any issues are addressed promptly.
+Regular meetings and open dialogue help ensure that everyone stays on the same page and addresses any issues promptly.

 • Trust and Respect